travezripley/ops2-deploy-all-the-things/README.md

 # Deploy All The Things

-Third Project in the OPS200 * Module @ San Diego Code School
+##Third Project in the OPS200 * Module @ San Diego Code School

+#Reporting live from KTRAV NEWS we will be bringin you your local forecast, with:

 #Author - Michel Roberts JR.

-#Modified by Travis Ripley, * Started Monday April 22th, 2019 10:30am
+#Modified by Travis Ripley, * Started Monday April 22nd, 2019 10:30am

-## You don't got to love it, because the hood's gon' love it.
-np
+## Right after this commercial break:

 ### Introduction